- What graduate programmes does the School of Physical and Mathematical Sciences offer?

 Is there a minimum/maximum candidature period?

 For the PhD programmes, the minimum candidature period is 2 years and the maximum is 5 years.
 For the MSc by research programmes, the minimum candidature period is 1 year and the maximum is 3 years.
+The maximum candidature is the same for part-time and full-time students.

 For the MSc by coursework programmes, the minimum candidature period is 1 year and the maximum is 2 years for full-time students; the minimum candidature period is 2 years and the maximum is 4 years for part-time students.